-Easily view top weekly priorities, To-dos, and any Weekly Check-ins that are ready to be reviewed
+– Easily view weekly priorities and Check-ins that are ready to be reviewed

-Understand your team members ideal job title and description to inform your next Best-Self Review conversation
+– Understand your team members ideal job title and description

-Understand your top strengths, align your role to your strengths, and create your aspirational job title and job description
+– Align your role to your strengths, and create your aspirational job

-The ‘My Profile’ page is designed to be your home base and the hub for all personal activity in 15Five.
-Here employees will find an overview of their work, including a list of Highlights, Engagement trends, work in progress (like To-dos and Objectives), and recent wins and challenges.
-We’ve also included a Career Vision section, where employees can add their job title, role description, top strengths, and other information to help them grow and develop into their best selves.
+The ‘My Profile’ page is a user’s home base on 15Five.
+It houses all personal activity, including an overview of their work, a visual of their pulse scores over time, projects on their to-do list, objectives, and recent wins and challenges.
+There is also a Career Vision section where employees can add their current job title, role description, top strengths, and the job they are aspiring to hold.

 The Highlights Tab includes a consolidated view of all 15Five “To-dos”, including when the next 15Five is due, current Objectives, recent High Fives, and (if you’re a manager) any Weekly Check-ins that are ready to be reviewed.
 Highlights are only visible to each employee and are not seen by their manager or Followers.